Skip to Main Content

 There are many pros and cons to litigation funding, but it generally boils down to two distinct points of view.
 One side says it levels the playing field between David and Goliath.
 The average person does not always have the financial means to pursue a legitimate lawsuit or afford the best legal representation.
 Litigation funding can provide the plaintiff with access to money immediately, which they may need if they are displaced, injured or out of work.

 However, this legal help can come with a hefty price tag.
 Attorney fees are typically 33 percent of the settlement amount, and with litigation funding, investors can add additional interest to any money the plaintiff received during the trial.
-Many contracts allow investors to decide if a case should continue or be settled, requiring the plaintiff to relinquish control of the case.
+Some contracts may allow investors to decide if a case should continue or be settled, requiring the plaintiff to relinquish control of the case.
 Investors and hedge fund managers want to make good on their investments, which might not align with your needs.
+Potential plaintiffs may want to carefully review the terms of their agreement before working with a TPLF company.

 Litigation funding has been happening for years, but with the development of legal operating platforms programs, it has turned into a billion-dollar industry.
 According to Research Nester, the litigation funding investment market may exceed 50.3 billion by the end of 2036.